AllPein/telehire/telehire-client/README.md

 # Telehire client

-This repository conrains source code for client side of Telehire application
+This repository contains source code of Telehire client-side application

 ## Table of Contents